ths-rwth/smtrat/doc/markdown/04-modules.md

 	pair<ModuleInput::iterator,bool> addReceivedSubformulaToPassedFormula(ModuleInput::const_iterator)

 Adds the formula at the given positition in the received formula to the passed formulas.
-The mapping to its \emph{original formulas} contains only the set consisting of the formula at the given position in the received formula.
+The mapping to its *original formulas* contains only the set consisting of the formula at the given position in the received formula.

 	pair<ModuleInput::iterator,bool> addSubformulaToPassedFormula(const Formula&)